wumm-project/Seminar-W21/Lecture/README.md

 * Modelling systems
 * Development of a system.
 Ideal line and real line of development.
 * Immersive and submersive concept of a system.
+* The Earth system and its global metabolism

 __Slides:__
 * [System Notion and Development](SystemNotion.pdf)